Ahmed-dev-code/agentQA-testing/readme.md

 worked as expected.

+- Removing a Product from the Basket
-modified the script to delete the product from the basket and print the basket total price.
+Next, I modified the script to remove the product from the basket and print the updated total price:

 the added code was:
 ```python